wbnns/awesome-base/README.md

 _This list is being provided as is.
 No guarantee, representation, or warranty is being made, express or implied, as to the safety or correctness of the associated code.
-Users may experience delays, failures, errors, omissions or loss of transmitted information.
-Nothing in this repo should be construed as investment advice or legal advice for any particular facts or circumstances and is not meant to replace competent counsel.
-It is strongly advised for you to contact a reputable attorney in your jurisdiction for any questions or concerns with respect thereto.
-Contributors are not liable for any use of the foregoing, and users should proceed with caution and use at their own risk._
+This list is not an official list.
+Users should do their own research and use the above sites at their own risk.
+Users of the above links may experience delays, failures, errors, omissions or financial losses or loss of transmitted information.
+Nothing in this repo should be construed as investment advice or legal advice for any particular facts or circumstances.
+Contributors to this repository are not liable for any use of the foregoing, and users should proceed with caution and use at their own risk._